Genez-io/genezio-documentation/docs/tutorials/create-react-app-genezio-auth.md

 // Replace <token> and <region> with your own values AuthService.getInstance().setTokenAndRegion("<token>", "<region>");
 ```
-Great!
-Now the Genezio Authentication library knows what your backend is.

 Navigate to `src/routes/signup.tsx` import the `AuthService` and replace the existing `handleSubmit` function with the implementation provided below.
 This change will trigger the `AuthService`'s register method whenever someone clicks the 'Sign Up' button.

 ```typescript title="client/src/routes/signup.tsx" showLineNumbers